oa-333/elog/README.md

 - Logging to file, optionally with file segmentation
 - Logging to syslog, stderr, and/or stdout
-- Connectivity to external databases (currently SQLite, experimental MySQL)
+- Connectivity to external databases (currently PostgreSQL, SQLite, experimental MySQL)

 Additional features: